 As the Amur tiger and leopard population extends beyond geopolitical borders this project demands collaboration with local and national governments to ensure successful conservation actions.
-The main conservation actions include:
+The current main conservation actions include:

-- SMART patrols alongside poacher cams with rapid response systems improve the detection and apprehension of illegal forest activities. - Population monitoring with cross-border sharing of data informs unified policies. - Community patrols assist with snare removal and raise conservation knowledge among their peers. - Community teams run education to promote support for tiger and leopard protection, and teach villagers how to coexist safely with these species.
+- Population monitoring with cross-border sharing of data informs unified policies. - Increasing the connectivity of the habitat for Amur leopards and tigers, through research in the Razdolnaya development corridor. - Community patrols assist with snare removal and raise conservation knowledge among their peers. - Community teams run education to promote support for tiger and leopard protection, and teach villagers how to coexist safely with these species.